ClaudiaHeYun/ClaudiaHeYun/README.md

-I'm Claudia Yun, a postdoc at the Max Planck Institute for math in Leipzig, Germany.
+I'm Claudia Yun, a postdoc at the University of Michigan, Ann Arbor.
 I'm interested in computational and combinatorial algebraic geometry and topology, and tropical geometry.
 For more info, visit [my website](http://claudiayun.com).